mi3nts/DUEDARE/README.md

 Scripts are written using MATLAB R2021b.
 Additionally, this work is built on top of the biometrics research library BM3: https://github.com/mi3nts/BM3.
 All relevant functions from BM3 are explicitly included in this repository.

 ## Overview
 This analysis includes 66 different empirical models for a variety particulate matter concentrations estimated from biometric recordings.
-These 66 models are separated into 3 cohorts which vary by which predictor and target variables are included.
+These 66 models are separated into 3 cohorts which vary by the predictor and target variables included.
 - **Cohort 1**: BM-9_PM-6_Trials-7_TP-90_withEEG
   -  9 biometric predictors
   -  6 PM targets